Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 780 should in theory perform quite a bit faster than the GeForce GTX 1050 Ti overall. (explain)
+Memory BandwidthThe Geforce GTX 780, in theory, should be quite a bit faster than the GeForce GTX 1050 Ti in general. (explain)

-Texel RateThe Geforce GTX 780 should be quite a bit (about 168%) better at AF than the GeForce GTX 1050 Ti. (explain)
+Texel RateThe Geforce GTX 780 is quite a bit (approximately 168%) more effective at texture filtering than the GeForce GTX 1050 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison